West Liberty University offers a Bachelor of Science degree in Exercise Physiology.

 The Bachelor of Science degree in Exercise Physiology is a four-year degree program that includes three components:

-- General Studies requirement for the Bachelor of Science degree (48 HRS)
+- General Education Requirement for the Bachelor of Science degree (47 hrs)

 During the course of Study in Exercise Physiology, the student will be exposed to classroom lectures, laboratory experiences, a research project, and a field internship.